joaomelo/scriptz/README.md

 };
 ```

-Rally compositions could be useful to kickstart some dev environment that dependent on many pieces.
-But if we want an exit strategy, `RACE` mode can rescue us.
+Rally compositions could be useful to kickstart a local dev environment dependent on different components.
+But if we need an exit strategy, the alternative `RACE` mode can rescue us.

 ## Race

-Race compositions will start every child script and exit as soon as any of them completes.
+Like its Rally cousin, the Race composition will start every child script as soon as possible.
+But when anyone of them completes (no matter if with success or failure), the Race script will kill all the others and exit.

 ```ts
 const testCiWorkflow: Composition = {